-Campus organizations shall be open to all students without respect to race, creed, national origin, sex, or disability.
-Student organizations are open to admitted, degree-seeking students.
+Campus organizations shall be open to all eligible students without respect to race, creed, national origin, sex, or disability.
 All clubs and organizations must conform to the laws and policies of the State of Alabama, the Alabama Community College System Board of Trustees, Bevill State and the Student Government Association.
 No club or organization shall interfere with or support interference with the regular academic pursuit of any student.
 No club or organization shall cause or encourage nonattendance of classes or campus activities without prior consent of proper College officials.
 Clubs or organizations shall not encourage any action that might cause disrepute to a student, employee, or College activity.